My Experience at the The Museum of World Treasures

 Sometime in late October of 2005, a lady who is a volunteer for the Museum of World Treasures in Wichita, Kansas contacted me and wanted to know if we were willing to speak for a week-end and be the kick off speakers for a new series of lectures the Museum wanted to hold open to the general public.
 The Museum is nearly 5 years old now and had never had a lecture along these lines before.
 She is an enthusiastic woman, eager to learn, and aware that the world of academia is in need of a mentality shift; that some of what we are taught is not really the truth and there is much more to learn.
 Also, the new discoveries and revelations that have been made need exposure and are not to be hidden in a back room drawer because they shake the traditional foundation of orthodox academia, and the many so called scholarly historical books that have been stamped with the seal of approval - repeating the same lines over and over again.

-She had never produced a lect
+She had never produced a lecture or conference before along such topics

-We do not speak to demean other's belief systems, only of new findings and what we personally have learned or share information from other authors.
+only of new findings and what we personally have learned or share information

-I will never forget the day the phone rang and I answered it, and it was from a young man who was newly hired onto the staff of the Museum, his tone of voice was filled with much tension.
-He brought up the subject of
+from a young man who was newly hired onto the staff of the Museum, his tone of

-* Intelligent Design versus Evolution.
+Intelligent Design versus Evolution.
 I assured him that we do not speak against other's faiths, or disrespect the Bible in any way.
-We speak about new geological, archaeological, archaeo-astronomy and scientific findings that have to deal with ancient civilizations.
-We would not speak the name Darwin; we would not speak as Darwinians.

 He told me that he did not want us to speak on any subject matter that interfered with the debate going on with Intelligent Design verses Evolution as he had just had lunch with a member of the Kansas State Board of Education and he was afraid that our lectures would offend some Officials of the State of Kansas;